CoppolaFrancesco/CADD-workflow/README.md

 ## Autodock-Vina

+To create a dedicated environment for the Autodock-Vina docking, I'm using [conda](https://anaconda.org/anaconda/conda):

 ```
 conda create -n vina python=3
 conda activate vina
 ```

-The following command to install NumPy and AutoDock Vina:
+To install NumPy and AutoDock Vina, you need to run the following command:

 ```
 conda install -c conda-forge numpy swig boost-cpp libboost sphinx sphinx_rtd_theme
 pip install vina
 ```

-In the same environment of vina we also need to install [molscrub](https://github.com/forlilab/molscrub).
+In the same environment of vina we also need to install [molscrub](https://github.com/forlilab/molscrub):

 ```
 git clone git@github.com:forlilab/molscrub.git